jsabater/genesisng/README.md

 A prototype application to demonstrate the many features of Zato when using SQLAlchemy to access a database, but also used to test a number of libraries, both for Python and for PostgreSQL.
+The concept is roughly based on a previous test project called [genesis][https://bitbucket.org/jsabater/genesis].

 It features a services back-end for a boutique hotel management system.
 Many of its features are not supposed to make strict sense in the real world, but rather show how a functionality is meant to be used or just some of its possibilities.

+It started being a Python 2.7 project but now it only supports Python 3.6 or greater.

 ## Current features